Packing cycles in undirected group-labelled graphs: Proof of Theorem : large -model

 Let $R_4(n,m)$ denote the Ramsey numbers for 4-uniform hypergraphs.
-In other words, if $r \geq R_4(n,m)$, then for every red-blue colouring of the vertices of the complete 4-uniform hypergraph on $r$ vertices, there is either a red complete hypergraph on $n$ vertices or a blue complete hypergraph on $m$ vertices.
-We may assume that $R_4(n,m)>nm$.
+In other words, if $r \geq R_4(n,m)$, then for every red-blue colouring of the hyperedges of the complete 4-uniform hypergraph on $r$ vertices, there is either a red complete hypergraph on $n$ vertices or a blue complete hypergraph on $m$ vertices.
+The existence of $R_4(n,m)$ was proved by Ramsey \cite{Ramsey}.